 The Link Between Cocaine Abuse and Depression

 The effects of cocaine seem to be the opposite of most symptoms of depression.
-Where depression leads to lethargy, feelings of emptiness, and sadness, cocaine use results in increased energy, boosts of mood, euphoria, and higher levels of confidence.
+Depression leads to feelings of:

 Cocaine effects are short-lived, and in many cases, the ‘high’ diminishes in less than an hour.
-This can lead to repeated use over a short period of time, putting the person on the fast track into addiction.
-Cocaine addiction changes brain chemistry, which can also compound the depression symptoms.
+This can lead to repeated use over a short period of time, putting the person on the fast track to addiction.
+Cocaine addiction changes brain chemistry, which can also compound depression symptoms.